erdogant/pca/README.md

 * It is distributed under the MIT license.

 ## Requirements
-* It is advisable to create a new environment.
+* Creation of a new environment is not necessarily.
 ```python
 conda create -n env_pca python=3.6
 conda activate env_pca